-- Nrf2 activators restore mitochondrial production of ATP, increase production of antioxidants, reduce oxidative stress, and reduce pro-inflammatory signaling.
-Since mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, Nrf2 activators have many potential clinical applications and have been the subject of hundreds of peer-reviewed scientific papers.
-Mitochondrial dysfunction is directly implicated in a number of diseases and, in many diseases, is seen in conjunction with chronic inflammation.
-In a number of diseases, chronic inflammation can lead, in the longer term, to organ fibrosis and remodeling.
-Reducing this chronic inflammation may lead to reduction of fibrosis and remodeling.
+- Since mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, Nrf2 activators may have many potential clinical applications and have been the subject of more than 200 peer-reviewed scientific papers.
 The effects of Nrf2 activators are described below in more detail.

-Promoting Energy Metabolism and Mitochondrial Function: Mitochondria are often described as the power plants of the cell because they generate energy through the production of ATP, the primary unit of cellular energy.
-Mitochondrial dysfunction, which is manifested through decreased cellular energy production and increased production of ROS, is a feature of many chronic inflammatory diseases1.
-Nrf2 activation reduces mitochondrial ROS, promotes the availability of fatty acids and glucose for mitochondrial ATP production, and increases mitochondrial biogenesis2,3,4.
+Normalizing Metabolism and Increasing Mitochondrial Energy Production: Mitochondria are often described as the power plants of the cell because they generate energy through the production of ATP, the primary unit of cellular energy.
+Mitochondrial dysfunction, which is manifested through decreased cellular energy production and increased production of ROS, is a feature of many chronic inflammatory diseases4.
+Nrf2 activation reduces mitochondrial ROS, promotes the availability of fatty acids and glucose for mitochondrial ATP production, and increases mitochondrial biogenesis5,6,7.

 The foundational biology of Nrf2 underlies our two lead product candidates, bardoxolone methyl and omaveloxolone, and certain of our preclinical programs.